hannahkim1/csen60/week10/projects.md

 - remade the website instead of recreating it, giving a fresh spin to it
 - evenly distributed work
 - used figma

+## Bluey
+- each person did one functionality
+- four people, interactive website
+- a lot of merge error problems
+- some problems: loading time was too long, they would lower resolution or comment some of the images
+- didn't a base css
+- implemented a scroll (mouse pad) for the carousel
+- very in depth demo

+## Pinterest
+- 3 pages, one page for each person
+- multiple functionalities on each page
+- have cookies to save each picture